open-budget-app/api/readme.md

 ## Technical assets

-We have yet to describe all the functionalities, so at least for now the technical assets is limited to:
+We have yet to describe all the functionalities, so at least for now the technical assets are limited.

 ### Database structure